 Details of the included studies can be found in the online supplementary appendix etable 3.
-Five studies used accelerometers to measure physical activity^{21 25 35 38 43} while all other studies used self-reported physical activity.
+Five studies used accelerometers to measure physical activity21 25 35 38 43 while all other studies used self-reported physical activity.
 All five studies using accelerometers had all cause mortality as an outcome while two of these studies also had mortality from CVD and cancer as outcomes.
 Eight of the physical activity measures, for which we extracted risk estimates, potentially included some occupational physical activity.
-One of the physical activity or physical activities in leisure time (see online supplementary appendix etable 3), and some studies specifically included household physical activity in their physical activity measure.
+Studies focused on moderate to vigorous physical activity or physical activities in leisure time (see online supplementary appendix etable 3), and some studies specifically included household physical activity in their physical activity measure.
+Studies 19 30 32 33